Please browse our FAQ for any questions you may have. If you do not find what you are looking for, please contact us.

 |0.40% on all additional funds

 Contact us for the Institutional fee schedule and the qualified retirement plan fee schedule.

-The fee schedule does not include brokerage fees, which generally range between $4.95 and $25 per trade depending on the size of the account.
+The fee schedule does not include brokerage fees, which generally range between zero and $25 per trade depending on the type of investment.
 We do not earn these fees; they are earned by the custodian.

 The fee schedule also excludes the built-in costs of the exchange-traded funds and mutual funds that we use to achieve diversification.
 We minimize these costs by selecting low-cost options from providers like Vanguard and iShares.

 We estimate that the combination of these two additional costs are less than 0.25 percent per year.

 You will work with a specific Portfolio Manager and Portfolio Advisor, but all clients have access to partners of the firm.
 These parties work together with our analysts and traders to ensure that your investments are properly managed.

 View our Team Members.

 When you are ready to hire us, we will complete all of the necessary paperwork.
 Most of the forms are for the custodian, such as new account forms, transfer forms, etc. We also have a Client Agreement that defines the legal relationship between you and Acropolis.

 Your relationship with Acropolis is ‘at-will.’
 There is no minimum time or fee and termination simply requires a letter.
-Fees stops accruing immediately and your assets remain with the existing custodian.
+Fees stop accruing immediately and your assets remain with the existing custodian.

 We are in the office between 8:00 am to 5:00 pm Central Standard Time.
 Generally, there are people here to answer your calls between 6:00 am and 6:00 pm.